FESTIVAL TEACHERS and CLASSES

 Geof Morgan

 Geof Morgan was raised in New England and began playing guitar at fourteen.
-He spent nine years in Nashville as a commercial country-western songwriter and recording artist before moving to Bellingham in 1982.
+He spent nine years in Nashville as a successful commercial country-western songwriter and recording artist before moving to Bellingham in 1982.
 He found a second career as a community organizer in 1989 but has never stopped writing and performing.
 He has taught songwriting and guitar privately and at music camps and retreats for over forty years.
 He is excited to be working with Karee to help build a community for songwriters (a “wonder”) in Whatcom County.

 Karee Wardrop

-Co-Founder and Coordinator of A Wonder of Songwriters Festival, Karee also founded (2008) and coordinates the Northwest Writers' Weekend.
+Co-Founder and Coordinator of A Wonder of Songwriters Festival, Karee also co-founded (2008) and coordinates the Northwest Writers' Weekend.
 She has taught songwriting, creative writing, and visual art at Northwest Women's Music Celebration and visual art at Moab Folk camp.
 When faced with a conundrum or a creative problem to solve she says, "Let's just try...we'll learn something!"

 Janet Peterson